olooney/oranlooney.com/content/post/genji-ko.md

 possible combination of groupings.

 Contestants score a single point if they correctly group all five incenses;
 otherwise they score nothing.
-A typical game would have five rounds over the course of the evening, with an overall winner declared at the end.
+A typical game has five rounds over the course of an evening, with an overall winner declared at the end.

-Obviously contestants would need some kind of notation to record their answers in a concise, unambiguous, and easy to read way, and it is this notation - and the art and mathematics that arose from it - that this article is about.
+Obviously contestants would need some kind of notation to record their answers in a concise, unambiguous, and easy to read way, and it is really about this notation - and the art, mathematics, and culture connected to it - that this article is about.

 Notation
 --------

 Every pattern has exactly five vertical lines, representing the five possible incenses.
 To show that two or more incenses are part of the same group, you draw a horizontal line connecting the top of every vertical line in that group.
 To avoid confusion when there are two or more groups, you draw these horizontal lines at different heights, shortening the vertical lines as needed:

 <img src="/post/genji-ko_files/examples.png">

 There are a few nuances to the notation worth mentioning.
 If two groups don't overlap, there is no need draw them at different heights (top center.)
 If one group is "contained" inside another, the inner group is drawn at the lower height (top right, bottom left) so that it appears nested inside the other.
-And in some cases, say when the groups are $\\{\\{1, 3\\}, \\{2, 5\\},$ $\\{4\\}\\}$ (bottom center), it is impossible to avoid an intersection but we understand that the groups are still distinct because the horizontal connecting lines are at different heights.
+And in some cases, say when the groups are $\\{1, 3\\}, \\{2, 5\\}, \\{4\\}$ (bottom center), it is impossible to avoid an intersection but we understand that the groups are still distinct because the horizontal connecting lines are at different heights.

 Genji-Kō features as a plot point in [episode 8 of the experimental horror